testing-library/testing-library-docs/docs/dom-testing-library/setup.md

 ---

-If you're running your tests in the browser bundled with webpack (or similar) then `dom-testing-library` should work out of the box for you.
-However, most people using `dom-testing-library` are using it with [the Jest testing framework](https://jestjs.io/) with the `testEnvironment` set to [`jest-environment-jsdom`](https://www.npmjs.com/package/jest-environment-jsdom)
+If you're running your tests in the browser bundled with webpack (or similar) then `DOM Testing Library` should work out of the box for you.
+However, most people using `DOM Testing Library` are using it with [the Jest testing framework](https://jestjs.io/) with the `testEnvironment` set to [`jest-environment-jsdom`](https://www.npmjs.com/package/jest-environment-jsdom)